-- To consult the DSL and Head Teacher Deputy about the reason to involve the police. - To consult the Safer Schools Officer before contacting police directly, unless the risk is considered to be escalating at a rate that precludes contacting the SSO. - This school will prioritise contacting the SSO for advice before asking for other officers to attend. - A child will not be searched on site by police at all, or taken offsite to a police station without an appropriate adult (DSL, DH) being present if their parent cannot accompany them.
+- The DSL/Head Teacher or Deputy DSL will make the decision to involve the police. - To consult the Safer Schools Officer before contacting police directly, unless the risk is considered to be escalating at a rate that precludes contacting the SSO. - This school will prioritise contacting the SSO for advice before asking for other officers to attend. - A child will not be searched on site by police at all, or taken offsite to a police station without an appropriate adult (i.e DSL) being present if their parent cannot accompany them.